Legal Mediation Arbitration

 required to complete the court litigation process

 In the court system, your case awaits resolution by a Judge systematically burdened with hundreds of cases.
-In Mediation, your case merits singular attention by a Mediator focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.
+In Mediation, your case merits singular attention by retired District Judge Granier who is focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.

 Systematically mired in litigation or expeditiously completed in Mediation.
-Which would you choose?
+Which would you prefer?